-As a project management platform, Workfront does not have an inbuilt timer or a chat app, both of which are vital for many organizations.
+As a collaborative work management platform, Workfront does not have an inbuilt timer or a chat app, both of which are vital for many organizations.
 Other Workfront alternatives like Zoho and Asana have built-in chat systems.
 Strangely, Workfront omitted this feature, a surprising choice given the modern work environment we now exist in.

 Additionally, Workfront grants users a complete view of what colleagues are working on, including their discussions and pending tasks, etc. This intense, bird’s-eye view into someone else’s work can produce micromanagement, an approach to management that organizations strive to avoid.
 Although the shared views may work for specific departments or teams, in general, this feature is unnecessary and doesn’t make sense for many users.

 Workfront provides necessary automation features like Gantt charts, a tool that helps monitor task progression, including budget plans and time spent on a project.

 However, many users find this tool hard to maneuver due to its rich customization features, which take a long time to implement and can impede workflow.
 Finding a specific task on the software can also be a chore as data entry and notifications are not as prompt as many users would prefer, and sometimes, current or pending projects are displayed differently.